-Alzheimer’s Australia Vic commissioned research into the prevalence of dementia in Victoria and Australia.
+Alzheimer’s Australia Vic commissioned research into the prevalence of dementia in Victoria that was released in February 2016.
+This research specific to Victoria was updated for 2017.

 * All data sourced from a NATSEM University of Canberra.
-Research commissioned by Alzheimer’s Australia Vic in 2015.
+Research commissioned by Alzheimer’s Australia Vic in 2015 released in February 2016.

 National dementia statistics: